mhekkel/libzeep/README.md

 The steps to create a server are:

-Create a new server object that derives from soap::server.
+Create a new server object that derives from `soap::server`.
 The constructor of this object should call the inherited constructor passing it the namespace and the service name for this new SOAP server as well as the internet address and port to listen to.